 America's freedom was not free but came at a high price...a price of sacrifice.
 While America's independence was declared in 1776, this did not put an end to British attempts to restrict U.S. trade, the Royal Navy’s impressment of American seamen and America’s desire to expand its territory.

-Historical Events on this Day in History encompass happenings from the year 680 through 2013.
-Among the 171 others (worldwide of course) is the American historical beginning of the War of 1812.
+Historical Events on this Day in History encompass happenings from the year 618 through 2015.
+Among those listed (worldwide of course) is the American historical beginning of the War of 1812.
 It was on this day, June 18, 1812, that America issued a declaration of war on Great Britain: a war that would further secure America as an independent nation and is often referred to as the "second war of independence."

 CREDIT: U.S. Constitution and H.M.S.
 Jave.
 Created/Published [between 1900 and 1920] Photograph of a painting dated Dec.
 23, 1912.
 Touring Turn-of-the-Century America: Photographs from the Detroit Publishing Company, 1880-1920